DiamondLightSource/python-tristan/docs/usage.rst

 Single image tool
 ^^^^^^^^^^^^^^^^^

-To bin all the events into a single image, for powder processing or similar, use the images single command, alias images 1.
+To bin all the events into a single image, for powder processing or similar, use the `images single`` command, alias `images 1`.
-As input, this accepts either the <file-name-stem>.nxs file or, if there is only a single data set in a given directory, you can just pass the directory.
+This accepts as input either the <file-name-stem>.nxs file, the <file-name-stem>_meta.h5 file or just the collection directory, if only a single data set has been saved there.

 .. code-block:: console